The Academic College Levinsky-Wingate was established in 1912 and is the first academic teacher training

 are special programs created for specific populations.

-Levinsky College of Education maintains collegial relations with the Ministry of Education and offers a
+The Academic College Levinsky-Wingate maintains collegial relations with the Ministry of Education and offers a

 variety of activities for the professional development of teachers.